Program Director: John Sohn, MD

 Applicants

 The selection process is designed to be consistent and fair, based upon academic credentials, letters of recommendation and personal interview.
-All first-year applicants must use ERAS to apply.
+The program leadership reviews each completed applicant file in their entirety and makes the decision as to who will be invited for an interview.

 Prerequisite Clinical Year